Lords of Chaos (film): Plot

-After a wave of church burnings begins, Faust brutally kills a gay man, leading police to link black-metallers to the crimes.
-Helvete is shut down and Varg is arrested as prime suspect after an interview with a Bergen newspaper in which he boasts of the crimes.
-He is soon released for lack of evidence.
-Varg tells Euronymous that he is leaving Mayhem and is starting his own record label.
-Euronymous reveals that the "skull piece" necklaces were fakes, and that he never intended anyone to follow through on his angry rhetoric, which infuriates Varg.
+After a wave of church burnings and the murder of a gay man by Faust, police begin to link members of the local black metal scene to the crimes, sending Euronymous into paranoia.
+Helvete is shut down, and Varg is arrested as prime suspect after an interview with a Bergen newspaper in which he boasts about his responsibility for the crimes, though he is soon released due to a lack of evidence.
+Afterwards, Varg tells Euronymous that he is leaving Mayhem with plans to start his own record label.
+In the ensuing conversation, Euronymous admits that the skull piece necklaces were fake and that his violent, anti-authority mindset is merely a persona he adopted for the sake of promoting the band, which angers Varg.

-While packing away things in the shop, Euronymous angrily rants to a peer about wanting to kill Varg, but later calms down and sends him a contract to release their music rights to him.
-Varg, having heard that Euronymous was making death threats against him, travels to Oslo in the early morning of August 10 to confront him.
-Telling Euronymous he wants to sign the contract, he enters his apartment and, after a brief conversation, stabs him.
-Euronymous pleads for his life, but Varg follows him through the apartment to the stairwell outside and stabs him to death.
-The next day, the news of Euronymous' murder spreads throughout Norway and Varg is soon arrested.
-He is sent to prison for a maximum of 21 years, guilty of both the murder of Euronymous and the burning of several churches.
-In a voice-over, Euronymous tells the audience not to feel sorry for him, that he enjoyed his life and invented a new sub-genre of metal.
+While packing up the shop, Euronymous angrily rants to a peer about Varg, blaming Varg for the deterioration of the black metal community and expressing a desire to kill him in retaliation.
+After taking advice from Ann-Marit, Euronymous calms down, sends Varg a contract releasing Burzum's music rights to him, and decides to continue with Mayhem.

+When Varg hears of Euronymous' death threats, he travels to Oslo to confront him.
+He convinces Euronymous to let him enter the apartment by stating he wants to sign the contract.
+However, once inside, Varg stabs him after a brief conversation.
+Varg chases Euronymous to the stairwell outside, where he stabs him to death, ignoring him as he pleads for his life.
+News of Euronymous' murder spreads throughout Norway and Varg is soon arrested.
+He is convicted of both the murder of Euronymous and the burning of several churches and sentenced to a maximum of 21 years in prison.
+In a voice-over, Euronymous tells the audience not to mourn his death, as he lived a successful life and accomplished many things.